International Institute of Administrative Sciences: Organisation of IIAS

 The Council of Administration ensures the management and direct control of the affairs of the Institute, decides on the proposal of the Programme and Research Advisory Committee the Institute's programme of activities, and establishes the Institute's annual budget in accordance with the directions of the Council of Administration.
-Its President, who also holds the title of President of the International Institute of Administrative Sciences, is Prof. Dr. Geert Bouckaert KU Leuven, Leuven, Belgium.
+Its President, who also holds the title of President of the International Institute of Administrative Sciences, is Voruganti Srinivas and will serve a term until 2028.

 The General Assembly lays down the general policy governing the work of the Institute and defines the methods of operation of the various services of the Institute.
 It approves the budget and adopts the statement of accounts on the basis of the report of the auditor that it appoints.
 The members of the Council of Administration are representatives from Member States, National Sections and International Organisations (please see the list of IIAS Members) convene under the chairmanship of the IIAS President.

 General Directorate is the day-to-day management body in Brussels and is led by Mr. Sofiane Sahraoui, Director General.